ccfelius/TravelingSalesMan/README.md

 #### Python files
 - <b> best_of_3.py</b><br>
 This file is used for the simulations, it makes use of hybrid sampling and is therefore called 'best of 3'.
-If you want to run simulations you should run this file.<br>
+If you want to run simulations you should run this file.
+The initial settings of this file are not corresponding to the settings used to get the simulations from the report, but are set in order to find a local or global minimum as it has a lower temperature and not a random path at the beginning, but it contains a 'best guess'.<br>
 - <b> cooling_methods.py</b><br>
 In this file different cooling methods are implemented.
 This is file is required for running best_of_3.py <br>
 - <b> sampling_methods.py</b><br>